Definition of 'academic year'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 It is building 267 additional rooms on campus, which will be open for the next academic year.
 Times, Sunday Times (2016)Youngsters should remain in school for the whole of the school academic year.
 Times, Sunday Times (2014)This was because she spent the last academic year studying abroad.
 Times, Sunday Times (2015)The teenage booster jab will be offered in the next academic year.
 Times, Sunday Times (2013)The pilot scheme is expected to begin in the next academic year.
 Times, Sunday Times (2009)The number of places is unlikely to rise for the next academic year.
 Times, Sunday Times (2010)Others were being barred from continuing to the next academic year.
-Times, Sunday Times (2013)In the next academic year they intend to provide students with information on how much alcohol the average student really drinks.
-Times, Sunday Times (2011)Why didn't the government wait till the next academic year?
+Times, Sunday Times (2013)Why didn't the government wait till the next academic year?
 Times, Sunday Times (2014)It said that it had let 89 per cent of rooms available for the next academic year.
 Times, Sunday Times (2009)It could result in 54,000 extra students in the next academic year.
 Times, Sunday Times (2009)About 150 will be awarded scholarships for the next academic year.
 Times, Sunday Times (2012)The figures suggest that arts courses including English and history could be without additional numbers next academic year.
 Times, Sunday Times (2009)The actual number of places available in further education in the next academic year should grow by 6 per cent.
 Times, Sunday Times (2014)The number of places available will not rise in the next academic year because of budget cuts, but the number of applicants will increase.
 Times, Sunday Times (2010)School pupil was in the middle of sitting her mock GCSEs and was planning to chat to her friend about her options for the next academic year.
 The Sun (2014)More pernicious is the suggestion that staff might take action, targeted at students, in the next academic year.
 Times, Sunday Times (2016)This coming academic year is the last before universities raise their tuition fees, most of them tripling to 9,000 a year.
 Times, Sunday Times (2011)Under the new plans, due to come into force in the next academic year, these grants will be replaced by loans.
 Times, Sunday Times (2015)

 Translations for 'academic year'